dderyldowney/devops-docker/README.md

 User Creation : It creates a new user named "devops" with a password "devops" and adds the user to the sudo group.

-GitHub CLI and Node.js Installation : It installs the GitHub CLI tool and the latest version of Node.js (18.x) from their respective PPAs (Personal Package Archives).
+GitHub CLI and Node.js Installation : It installs the GitHub CLI tool and the LTS version of Node.js (20.x) from their respective PPAs (Personal Package Archives).

 Port Exposure : It exposes ports 3000 and 5432, which are commonly used for web applications and databases, respectively.